Norman Fucking Rockwell!: Background

+"It was kind of an exclamation mark: so this is the American dream, right now.
+This is where we’re at–Norman fucking Rockwell.
+We’re going to go to Mars, and Trump is president, all right."

+— – Del Rey on the album's satirical title.

 When in attendance at the 60th Annual Grammy Awards, Lana Del Rey confirmed in an interview that she had begun work on her next album.
 She revealed the title of one song, "Bartender", saying that she did not know if it would make the album's tracklist.
 The album was recorded under the working title Bird World in its earlier stages of development.
 In September 2018, Del Rey premiered the album's second single, "Venice Bitch", in Zane Lowe's Beats 1 show, and joined for an interview where she confirmed that the album's title and its title track would be Norman Fucking Rockwell!.
 She revealed that the album was nearly complete having recorded eleven tracks for it.
 It was later reported that the album was scheduled for an early 2019 release.
 In October 2018, Del Rey performed alongside Jack Antonoff, with whom she had collaborated on the record, at an Apple Music event, where she premiered the song "How to Disappear".
 On December 31, 2018, Del Rey teased the song "Happiness Is a Butterfly" on social media.
 A snippet of the album's title track was shared by Del Rey in June 2019.
 In July 2019, Del Rey performed at the FIB Benicàssim Festival, where she revealed that the album would be released the following month.